Odakyu 30000 series EXE: Future

-On 9 September 2024, Odakyu Electric Railway announced that development had started on a new Romancecar train type, positioned as a replacement for non-refurbished 30000 series sets and a successor to the 50000 series VSE.
+On 9 September 2024, Odakyu Electric Railway announced that development had started on a new Romancecar train type, positioned as a replacement for non-refurbished 30000 series sets and a spiritual successor to the 50000 series VSE.
 The new Romancecar type, classified 80000 series, is scheduled to enter revenue service in March 2029.

 In popular culture

 The Odakyu 30000 series EXE is featured as a non-driveable train in the Microsoft Train Simulator computer game.